mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 Execution time: 388 ms
 ```

 There are options that will allow you to filter or go to next pages.
-The full list will show up when you add `--help` after the command as you are used to in other Mautic commands.
+The full list will show up when you add `--help` after the command, as used in other Mautic commands.

 ```
   -p, --page[=PAGE]      Page number [default: 1]